COVID-19 Guidance for Study Abroad

 - Enroll in STEP for the duration of your study abroad program to receive alerts and advisories shared with US citizens living in your destination country.
 To enroll, visit https://step.state.gov/step/

-- If your airline or destination country require a negative COVID-19 test, make a plan to get that test.
+- If your airline or destination country requires a negative COVID-19 test, make a plan to get that test.
 Free testing for COVID-19 is available on campus at GSU at: https://covidinfo.gsu.edu/.
 Check the timing requirements and how long it takes to receive test results to make sure that you’ll receive your results in time.

 - Watch for symptoms of COVID-19 while you are traveling.
 If you develop symptoms of COVID-19, get a COVID-19 test immediately.
 Testing locations for COVID-19 in your destination country can be found at the US Embassy website for your destination country: https://www.usembassy.gov/